Package Torello.Java

 2. ex.getCause().printStackTrace();

-FURTHER-ASIDE: Generally the nuts-and-bolts of Java's IO network communications exceptions are not very interesting.
-However, if viewing the "getCause()" of an exception has become important, this class will help print the cause-exception (and even its causes' cause - recursively).
-The String-methods in this class use recursion to traverse through each "parent exception", adding indentations, until a null getCause() is returned.
+If viewing the "getCause()" of an exception is important, this class will help print the cause-exception (and even the causes' cause - recursively).
+The String-Methods in this class use recursion to traverse through each "parent exception", adding indentations, until a null is returned when invoking getCause().

 Stateless Class: